johnbillion/query-monitor/README.md

  * Shows any **transients that were set**, along with their timeout, component, and call stack
  * Shows all **WordPress conditionals** on the current page, highlighted nicely
  * Shows an overview at the top, including page generation time and memory limit as absolute values and as % of their respective limits
+ * You can set an authentication cookie which allows you to view Query Monitor output when you're not logged in (or if you're logged in as a non-administrator).
+See the bottom of Query Monitor's output for details

+# Notes

 ## A Note on Profiling